bnomei/kirby3-fingerprint/readme.md

 [MIT](https://opensource.org/licenses/MIT)

 It is discouraged to use this plugin in any project that promotes racism, sexism, homophobia, animal abuse, violence or any other form of hate speech.

-## Similar Plugins

-- consider [kirby-fingerprint](https://github.com/bvdputte/kirby-fingerprint) if you do not want a querystring (`myfile.js?v=1928356`) but an filename rewrite rule using htaccess (`myfile.1928356.js`) and you do not want to override the `bnomei.fingerprint.hash` option like [described here](https://github.com/bnomei/kirby3-fingerprint/issues/1#issuecomment-470867793).

 ## Credits